dorsic/pragoPi/README.md

 ![Used Parts](https://raw.githubusercontent.com/dorsic/pragoPi/master/images/IMG_1535.jpg)

 ## Raspberry Pi Preparation
-*(This is a brief description, for detailed instructions follow [Setting up your Raspberry Pi](https://projects.raspberrypi.org/en/projects/raspberry-pi-setting-up).
+*(A brief description, for detailed instructions follow [Setting up your Raspberry Pi](https://projects.raspberrypi.org/en/projects/raspberry-pi-setting-up).
 If you have no keyboard and monitor like me, search for RPi headless installation.)*

 Flash the operating system to SD card with Etcher.
 In my case I used the Raspbian Stretch Lite from 06-27-2018.
 For headless setup without monitor and keyboard copy an empty file named `ssh` to the \boot partition of the SD card and `wpasupplicant.config` file with you WiFi configuration to allow your Raspberry Pi to connect to your network and log in via ssh.